yiremorlans/my-tkdb/constants/dialogue/reference.md

 However, Tohma describes him as "actually very kind," and his preparedness during the Mr. Long-Legs investigation prove him to be an intelligent, forward-thinking individual.
 Jin seems to smoke often, sometimes with Tohma.

 Jin tends to take on a dominant role and expects the MC to carry out tasks for him on a regular basis, and spends most of his time in the captain's room in Frostheim.

+Author note: Jin likes being around the MC so much that he makes a mess of his room just so she'll hang around and interact with him longer.

 Opening Cutscene	We were just playing out a fixed match.
 And I was nothing but a figurehead all along...
 There's no time left.
 Get out of here. ...That's my final order to you.
 Summon	Ha.
 Guess I'll give you some attention.